cortex-lab/Rigbox/README.md

 With Git it's very easy to keep the code up-to-date.
 We strongly recommend regularly updating Rigbox and its submodules by running the following git commands (within the Rigbox directory):
 ```
-git fetch
 git pull --recurse-submodules
 ```

 ## Contributing

+If you experience a bug or have a feature request, please report them on the [GitHub Issues page](https://github.com/cortex-lab/Rigbox/issues).
+To contribute code, we encourage anyone to open up a pull request into the dev branch of Rigbox or one of its submodules.
+Ideally you should include documentation and a test with your feature.
 Please read [CONTRIBUTING.md](https://github.com/cortex-lab/Rigbox/blob/master/CONTRIBUTING.md) for details on how to contribute code to this repository and our code of conduct.

 ## Authors & Accreditation